TWA Flight 800: Further investigation and analysis

 Examination of the cockpit voice recorder (CVR) and flight data recorder data showed a normal takeoff and climb, with the aircraft in normal flight before both abruptly stopped at 8:31:12 p.m.
-At 8:29:15 p.m., Captain Kevorkian was heard to say, "Look at that crazy fuel flow indicator there on number four... see that?"
+At 8:29:15 p.m., Captain Kevorkian was heard to say, "Look at that crazy fuel flow indicator there on number four... " Eight seconds later, Kevorkian again saw the vertical indicator make another hop.
+"See that?" he asked.
+There was no response from anyone else on the flight deck.
+There had been nine instances of incorrect readings during the previous two years on this aircraft.
+No cause could be found for the faulty readings.
+Intermittent electrical malfunctions can be symptomatic of serious wiring problems.
+But on this flight, it was not the only issue.
+Refuelers also had difficulty trying to fill the wing tanks.
+There had been eight reports of similar difficulty in the previous four months.
+The fuel technician overrode the shutoff device by pulling the circuit breaker and loaded the tank with Jet A fuel.

 A loud noise recorded on the last few tenths of a second of the CVR was similar to the last noises recorded from other airplanes that had experienced in-flight breakups.
 This, together with the distribution of wreckage and witness reports, indicated a sudden, catastrophic in-flight breakup of TWA 800.

 Possible causes of the in-flight breakup

 Investigators considered several possible causes for the structural breakup: structural failure and decompression, detonation of a high-energy explosive device such as a missile warhead exploding either upon impact with the airplane or just before impact, a bomb exploding inside the airplane or a fuel-air explosion in the center-wing fuel tank.